freddyheppell/spot-the-difference/README.md

 </p>

-### Mutual Genres
+## Mutual Genres

 The mutual genres component is relatively simple.
 For each user, the frequency of genres over their top artists is counted to produce a vector in which each word is a dimension, and the frequency is the length of the vector along that dimension. (`{ art pop: 2, electropop: 5, metropopolis: 1, ... }`).
 The dot product of these two vectors is then computed (`{ art pop: 2, electropop: 4 } x { electropop: 4, indie: 10} = { art pop: 0, electropop: 16, indie: 0 }`), and up to the top 10 genres by the length of the vector along their dimension, given it is greater than zero, are selected to be displayed in a mirror bar chart.

+# Setup

-## Local Setup
+## Server

-### Running the client

-From the client directory, `npm install` then `npm run serve` or `npm run build` for production.
-There's an included `netlify.toml` file to deploy automatically to Netlify.

-### Running the server

 The backend is powered by a Lambda and DynamoDB table, orchestrated by [Serverless](https://www.serverless.com/).
 You'll need to install the Serverless CLI globally.

 Python dependencies are managed with [Pipenv](https://pipenv.pypa.io/en/latest/):

-1. Make sure you've got an installation of Python 3.8 on your path and Pipenv
+1. Make sure you've got an installation of Python 3.8 on your path and Pipenv.
 2. Change directory into `/server`.
-3. Run `pipenv install` to create a virtual environment and install pip dependencies
+3. Run `pipenv install` to create a virtual environment and install pip dependencies.
-4. Run `npm install` to get Serverless packages
+4. Run `npm install` to get Serverless packages.
-5. Copy `env.example.json` to `env.json` and put in spotify app credentials
+5. Copy `env.example.json` to `env.json` and put in spotify app credentials.
-6. Run `pipenv run sls dynamodb install --stage=dev` to install the DynamoDB mock
+6. Run `pipenv run sls dynamodb install --stage=dev` to install the DynamoDB mock.
-7. Either use the AWS CLI to setup your `~/.aws/credentials` file, or put [this dummy file](https://gist.github.com/freddyheppell/380e1ae436010a4697447606e33af410) there instead
+7. Either use the AWS CLI to setup your `~/.aws/credentials` file, or put [this dummy file](https://gist.github.com/freddyheppell/380e1ae436010a4697447606e33af410) there instead.

-To run the server locally:
+To run the server **locally**:

-1. Run `pipenv run dynamodb` to start the DynamoDB mock
+1. Run `pipenv run dynamodb` to start the DynamoDB mock.
-2. Run `pipenv run server` to run the application server locally
+2. Run `pipenv run server` to run the application server locally.

-To deploy to AWS:
+To **deploy to AWS**:

-* Run `pipenv run serverless deploy --stage=dev`
+* Run `pipenv run serverless deploy --stage=dev`.

-### Running the client
+## Client

-The client is just a normal vue project.
-You should be able to get it going by running `npm install` and then `npm run serve` from within `/client`.
+The client is just a normal Vue project.
+You should be able to get it going by running `npm install` and then `npm run serve` from within the `/client` directory.
+You can also run `npm run build` as usual to create a local test build.

-If you're wanting to run it in tandem with a backend running in a development environment, then you need to set an environment variable `VUE_APP_SPOT_DIFF_API_BASE_URI` to the base URI provided by serverless when you start the development server (e.g. `export VUE_APP_SPOT_DIFF_API_BASE_URI="http://localhost:5000"` - note the lack of a trailing slash).
+If you're wanting to run it in tandem with a backend running in a development environment too, then you need to set an environment variable `VUE_APP_SPOT_DIFF_API_BASE_URI` to the base URI provided by serverless when you start the development server (e.g. `export VUE_APP_SPOT_DIFF_API_BASE_URI="http://localhost:5000"` - note the lack of a trailing slash).

+For **deployment to Netlify** there's an included `netlify.toml` configuration file.

-## Acknowledgements
+# Acknowledgements

 The artists graph uses [emiliorizzo/vue-d3-network](https://github.com/emiliorizzo/vue-d3-network), any icons are from [fontawesome](https://fontawesome.com/), and the background images are from [Unsplash](https://unsplash.com/), taken by [Sean Foley](https://unsplash.com/@_stfeyes).